alejocn5/AlexandrusPS/README.md

 * ii) adds the index to the headers of the sequences in each FASTA file
 * iii) generates a species name index directory enabling the user to retrace the association between the used index and the species’ binomial name
 * iv) The new headers of the amino acid FASTA file (‘.cur.pep.fasta’) will be used for orthology prediction
-* v) compiles the new headers of all species in one file (CompiledSpecies.pep.fasta and CompiledSpecies.cds.fasta) (Fig. 4C)
+* v) compiles the new headers of all species in one file (CompiledSpecies.pep.fasta and CompiledSpecies.cds.fasta)
 * vi) as described before, this SUBSTEP also executes the initial quality control of the sequence files.